snowplow-archive/symfony2-paypal-ipn/README.md

 * Storing the order and line items in the database

 All pre-payment functionality (e.g. posting the checkout information to PayPal) and custom post-payment workflow (e.g. sending emails) is left as an exercise for the reader.
-For a much more general-purpose PayPal toolkit for Symfony2, please see the [JMSPaymentPaypalBundle] [jmspaymentbundle].
+If you prefer a more general-purpose PayPal toolkit for Symfony2, please see the [JMSPaymentPaypalBundle] [jmspaymentbundle].

 ## Dependencies